Clearing price distributions in call auctions: The high-liquidity limit

 Next consider the case of continuous trading of a stock in an interval, during which supply and demand are described by the distributions $F_A$ and $F_B$, and by order flow imbalance $\alpha \in (0,1)$.
 Assume that the number of incoming orders during the interval is very large, so that the limit of theorem~\ref{thm:highliq} forms a good approximation for the clearing price distribution.
 In the absence of excess liquidity, the distribution of the clearing price associated with the interval is a sharply peaked normal distribution centred at the real equilibrium price.
 If we repeat this argument for consecutive intervals (possibly with changing $F_A$, $F_B$ and $\alpha$) and approximate continuous trading by a periodically cleared market, the price process becomes a discrete Brownian path (possibly trending if we add excess liquidity).
 In many stochastic models for pricing, this type of stochastic process is postulated; by contrast, here, the Brownian path emerges from the central limit (in the form of Donsker's theorem, see the proof of theorem~\ref{thm:highliq}) and the parameters of this Brownian path have an interpretation in terms of supply, demand and order flow imbalance.

 As argued after definition~\ref{def:refprice_el}, the model invites the interpretation of the limit book as excess liquidity, in a market made around the equilibrium price $x_E$ of many new orders.
-Think, for instance, of a situation where new orders originate from liquidity providers primarily; if the location of their equilibrium price distribution undergoes a small but quick jump (for example because of a sudden change in the price of a hedging index future), the limit book obstructs immediate market correction: if we consider a limit book of order greater than $N^{1/2}$ over an interval of order $N$ orders, the location of the clearing price distribution is expected to differ from the liquidity providers' new $x_E$ on scales larger than $N^{-1/2}$.
-To re-phrase that slightly and more crudely, a limit book offering total liquidity of order $L$ stabilizes the market price versus fluctuations in valuation distributions or order flow imbalance, if those fluctuations vary quickly enough to neutralize over a duration of order $L^2$ (where time is measured in volume offered).
+Think, for instance, of a situation where new orders originate from liquidity providers primarily; if the location of their equilibrium price distribution undergoes a small but quick jump (for example because of a sudden change in the price of a hedging index future), the result of theorem \ref{thm:highliq} suggests that the limit book obstructs immediate market correction: if we consider a limit book of order greater than $N^{1/2}$ over an interval of order $N$ orders, the location of the clearing price distribution is expected to differ from the liquidity providers' new $x_E$ on scales larger than $N^{-1/2}$.
+To re-phrase that slightly and more crudely, the model suggests that a limit book offering total liquidity of order $L$ stabilizes the market price versus fluctuations in valuation distributions or order flow imbalance, if those fluctuations vary quickly enough to neutralize over a duration of order $L^2$ (where time is measured in volume offered). \footnote{Note that these $\sqrt{N}$ scales originate from the central limit (more specifically, Donsker's theorem) and that is it a topic of further research to verify these exact scales empirically.}

 Finally, note that the variance in (\ref{eq:highliq}) is not only dependent on $\tau^2(x_E)$ in the way one might expect, but like the location in (\ref{eq:highliq}), it is inverse proportional to a liquidity-weighted convex combination of $f_A$ and $f_B$, evaluated at the real equilibrium price.
 So the volatility of the Brownian path (as well as the influence of excess liquidity) goes down in ranges where orders are concentrated and goes up in ranges where orders are sparse.
-Consequently, the Brownian path has long occupation times in ranges where orders are dense, the \emph{resistance levels} that play such a prominent role in what is referred to as the `technical analysis' of stock prices.
+Consequently, the Brownian path has long occupation times in ranges where orders are dense.